 Does smoking increase your high blood pressure risk?

-While smoking is a proven risk factor for heart attack and stroke, its connection to high blood pressure (HBP or hypertension) is still being determined.
-However, both smoking and exposure to secondhand smoke increase the risk for the buildup of fatty substances (plaque) inside the arteries (atherosclerosis) — a process that high blood pressure is known to accelerate.
+While smoking is a proven risk factor for heart attack and stroke, its connection to high blood pressure, also known as hypertension, is still being determined.
+However, both smoking and exposure to secondhand smoke increase the risk for the buildup of plaque inside the arteries (atherosclerosis) — a process that high blood pressure is known to accelerate.
 Every time you smoke, it also causes a temporary increase in blood pressure.